Djelle/ESPHomeVoiceSatellite/README.md

 - ⏯ Play/Pause: Change config selection.
 E.g. Volume, LED Brightness.
 (Future maybe: Mic-volume, Noise suppression, Gain).
 - ➕ Next: Config selection increase
 - ➖ Prev: Config selection decrease
-> [!NOTE]
-> Notice that Volume is not supported by Voice Assistant as of now.
-But probably will be in the future.

 ## LED-strip
 I added an addressable LED-strip around it for state feedback.
 And made some custom light effects that can support my LED-brightness setting: